evernym/sgl/docs/reference.md

 ### Privileges
 You make up privilege names.
 They should be short tokens without leading, trailing, or internal whitespace, and without punctuation characters that could cause problems for parsers.
-Unicode is supported in [NFKC form](https://unicode.org/reports/tr15/); however, `snake_case` ASCII is recommended for maximum interoperability.
+Unicode is supported (using [NFKC form](https://unicode.org/reports/tr15/) is strongly recommended to guarantee deterministic comparison).
+However, `snake_case` ASCII is the best choice if practical, for maximum interoperability.
 Privileges are compared case-sensitive.
 Order doesn't matter, and duplicates are removed.

 ### Principal